-The Department of Technology and Environmental Design offers a Bachelor of Science degree in Building Science with two concentrations:
+The Department of Sustainable Technology and the Built Environmental offers a Bachelor of Science degree in Building Science with three concentrations:

 The Construction Management curriculum prepares students for leadership positions within the commercial, industrial, residential, performance, and research sectors of the building industry.
 Unique to the curriculum, students take professionally-oriented capstone courses that include collaborative, inter-disciplinary projects that embody the fundamentals and techniques learned in previous coursework, which includes aspects of engineering, design, and technology.
 [Learn more]